 To perform a pattern search, navigate to Investigate > Pattern Search in Umbrella.

 - Choose a time range from the Constrain RegEx search to drop-down list.

 - In the search bar, click the ? (help icon) to display a list of operators for a RegEx search.

 - *—An asterisk matches zero or more instances of the previous token.

 - .—A period matches exactly one character.

-- ?—Question mark matches one or zero instances of the previous token.
-For example, hi(ya)? will match "hi" or "hiya"
+- ?—A question mark matches one or zero instances of the previous token.
+For example, hi(ya)? matches

-Note: If the domains returned from your pattern search match any Umbrella security categories, these will be listed here next to the domains.
+Note: If the domains returned from your pattern search match any Umbrella security categories, Investigate lists the security categories with the domain.